Tough road ahead for India carmakers as boom market crashes

 Tata has been India's worst-performing major carmaker this year, with car sales plunging almost 30 percent, but its capacity utilisation woes are mirrored across the industry, where a race to ramp up in recent years has created a glut.

-India's total passenger vehicle production capacity stands at around 4.9 million, meaning the average industry utilisation level stands at around 55 percent.
+India's total passenger vehicle production capacity stands at around 4.9 million, meaning the average industry utilisation level stands at just under 55 percent.
 Total capacity is slated to hit 5.5 million by the end of 2015.

-"I suspect everybody will re-evaluate the time when they need new capacity," said Bhargava, adding that his company, controlled by Japan's Suzuki Motor Corp (7269.T), would likely open its new plant in Gujarat in late 2015, later than planned.
+"I suspect everybody will re-evaluate the time when they need new capacity," said Bhargava, adding that his company, controlled by Japan's Suzuki Motor Corp, would likely open its new plant in Gujarat in late 2015, later than planned.

-India's automobile sector stocks have fallen 15.4 percent so far this year, the steepest drop among global peers, while over the last 60 days, analysts have slashed their forward 12-month earnings per share estimates on the sector by 4.2 percent, the harshest in the Asia-Pacific region.

 The only bright spot has been a surge in demand for sport utility vehicles (SUVs).
 Sales of off-road and crossover models grew by over 50 percent over the past 12 months, providing incremental growth for some manufacturers.

-Mahindra and Mahindra Ltd (MAHM.NS), a domestic SUV specialist, grew its passenger vehicle sales by 27 percent in the last fiscal year, while Renault SA (RENA.PA) sold almost 40,000 of its budget SUV Dusters, which it launched in July.
+Mahindra and Mahindra Ltd, a domestic SUV specialist, grew its passenger vehicle sales by 27 percent in the last fiscal year, while Renault SA sold almost 40,000 of its budget SUV Dusters, which it launched in July.

-Sales of SUVs and vans are not counted as part of the car data released by SIAM.
-Including SUVs and vans, overall passenger vehicle sales rose 2.2 percent in the financial year, down from a rise of 4.7 percent in the previous year.
+Sales of SUVs and vans are not counted as part of the passenger car figures released by SIAM.
+Including both cars and SUVs, overall passenger vehicles sales rose an annual 4.1 percent between April and February.

 Even SUV sales, helped by cheap diesel, are starting to show signs of slowing growth as the government moves to reduce its subsidy on the fuel, while a recent rise in tax on the vehicles may curb demand.